 A: If all the documents are complete and the fee has been deposited as per the fee structure, it normally takes a minimum of 3 to 4 weeks for the security clearance and visa processing.

-Q: What are the minimum high school requirements for admission into Undergraduate Program at SUN?
+Q: What are the minimum high school requirements for admission into Undergraduate Programme at SUN?

-A: An applicant seeking admission for Undergraduate program is required to fulfill the following conditions:
+A: An applicant seeking admission for Undergraduate Programme is required to fulfill the following conditions:

 WAEC (West African Examination Council):

 A minimum of 5 Credits is required for admission to SUN and it is also compulsory for students to have credit in English and Mathematics.
 Candidates are required to enter and sit for a minimum of Seven (7) and a maximum of nine (9) subjects depending on their background of science, art or social science.
 Following courses are mandatory:

 c.
 At least one Nigerian Language (see footnote)

 d.
 At least one of Physics, Chemistry and Biology.

 e.
 At least one of Literature-in-English, History and Geography.

 f.
 Agricultural Science or at least one vocational subject.